 Of course, these are by no means all the commands that can help you reset your WordPress installation.
 These are just a few examples.
 You can find a complete list of commands in the official WP-CLI documentation.

-WP-CLI at Raidboxes
+WP-CLI bei Raidboxes

 Reset WordPress – Raidboxes offers these features